← Back to Stories

 Key details reported by multiple sources:

-• In NSW, rainfall totals could exceed 100mm across the North West Slopes and Central West, with coastal areas potentially receiving over 150mm.
+• Rainfall totals in NSW are expected to exceed 100mm in the North West Slopes and Central West, with coastal areas potentially receiving over 150mm

 Points of Difference